 The Japanese government mostly left cryptocurrencies markets free to operate without intervention.
 The first major regulations were rolled out after the Mt.
 Gox crash in 2014.

 In an effort to bring the exchanges into the mainstream and improve transparency, the government rolled out its licensing program for virtual exchanges, wallet and payment providers.
 It is one of few developed economies in the world, which has been receptive to cryptocurrencies.

 China and Cryptocurrencies

 There was a time when Chinese investors were leading the Bitcoin trading around the world.
 Chinese exchanges accounted for up to 90% of the daily trading volume in Bitcoin.
-In September 2017, the Chinese authorities cracked down upon crypto exchanges and mining operations in the country.
+In September 2017, the Chinese authorities cracked down upon crypto exchanges and mining operations

 This led to a crash in the global markets.
 The trading volume in China fell to a fraction of its previous high levels.
 Many exchanges and mining operations moved to Hong Kong which has its own regulations that are separate from the rest of China.

 The head of Hong Kong’s Bitcoin operations, Lao Weese, believes that there are still thousands of active investors in mainland China with significant holdings of cryptocurrencies but the number is a lot lower than where it once was.

 Apart from the investor angle, China is also important in the crypto markets due to the high number of mining operations that have been set up in the country.
 Running a mining operation requires large consumption of energy.
 As energy prices in China are low compared to other developed economies in the world, many investors have shifted their operations to the Asian country to reap the benefits of low energy prices.